no collateral required*

 - Business Term Loans

 - Merchant Cash Advance

 - Accounts Receivable Factoring

-How Do Business Loans For Doctors & Medical Practices Work?
+How Do Medical Practice Loans Work?

-If you have subpar credit or rocky cash flow, you might consider a Merchant Cash Advance instead.
+If you have subpar credit or rocky cash flow, you might consider a merchant cash advance instead.
 This highly accessible option allows you to borrow against the strength of your debit and credit card sales.
 For many doctors, this is the preferred payment method for their patients.
 You could theoretically access plenty of cash to get through a slow season without making substantial payments until business picks back up.

 Medical Practice Loan Options Compared

 |LOAN TYPES||MAX AMOUNTS||RATES||SPEED|

 |Merchant Cash Advance||$7.5k – $1m||Starting at 1.09||1-2 business days|